BitcoinDesign/Guide/guide/how-it-works/lightning-service-providers.md

 The [lightning network]({{ '/guide/getting-started/technology-primer/#the-lightning-payment-network/' | relative_url }}) is currently bitcoins best solution at [scaling]({{ '/guide/getting-started/technology-primer/#do-all-transactions-have-to-be-this-secure/' | relative_url }}) to billions of people.
 However, using the lightning network self-custodially brings about many new usability issues, such as channel management, routing, uptime requirements and backups.

 Lightning service providers (LSPs) solve these user friction points by providing services that make it easy to access and use the lightning network.
-They act as trust-minimized third parties that make it easy to onboard new user into lightning.
+They act as trust-minimized third parties that make it easy to onboard new users into lightning.

 Roy Sheinfeld from [Breez](https://breez.technology/) explains LSPs in more depth in his [introducing lightning service providers](https://medium.com/breez-technology/introducing-lightning-service-providers-fe9fb1665d5f) and [envisioning LSPs in the lightning economy](https://medium.com/breez-technology/envisioning-lsps-in-the-lightning-economy-832b45871992) articles.